lewis-king/fpl-mcp-server/README.md

 Contributions are welcome!
 Areas for improvement:

+- add understat and/or fbref stats to add better technical analysis to player data
 - Additional MCP tools for more FPL features
 - Enhanced fixture difficulty algorithms
 - Historical data analysis tools